Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference

 The second represents the error that occurs when using multiple human preferences $[o_{n,1}, \cdots, o_{n,M}]$ to approximate the population-level human preference probability for given two trajectories, i.e., $\sP(\tau_{n,1} \succ \tau_{n,0})$.
 This error will further result in a bias term after being plugged into the inverse link function $\sigma^{-1}(\cdot)$ to construct an estimation of the value function difference.
 The third term comes from the variance of using multiple trajectory rewards to approximate the value function of a policy.
-The first term representing the error resulting from zeroth-order stochastic gradient descent or blocked coordinate descent, which matches the state-of-the-art analysis result $\gO(d/T)$ for non-convex smooth function optimization~\citep{nesterov17zosgd}.
+The first term represents the error resulting from zeroth-order stochastic gradient descent or blocked coordinate descent, which matches the state-of-the-art analysis result $\gO(d/T)$ for non-convex smooth function optimization~\citep{nesterov17zosgd}.
 Even though the final convergence rates are the same and we both use constant learning rates, how we choose the perturbation distance to obtain the rate differs from~\citep{Ghadimi13ZOSGD}.
 Specifically, they chose a small perturbation distance with $\mu^2 = \gO(d/T)$ to make sure the zeroth order approximation error is of lower order.
 However, this choice will not work for us, because our gradient estimate is biased due to the non-linear nature of the link function in preference estimation.
 If we choose the perturbation distance $\mu$ to be too small, the preference estimation error will be amplified by $d/\mu$ due to the formula of zeroth-order approximation $\hat{\vg}_t$.
 This phenomenon adds complication to our theoretical analysis.
 Our method is to use a moderate perturbation distance $\mu$.
 Moreover, this moderate perturbation distance also balances the preference estimation and the value function approximation errors.

-Based on the two theorems above, we have the following corollary that characterizes the sample complexity of our proposed algorithms. \begin{corollary} To learn an $\eps$-stationary policy, the required number of human preference queries of ZPG and ZBCPG with proper hyper-parameters satisfies
+Based on the theorems, we have the following corollary that characterizes the sample complexity. \begin{corollary} To learn an $\eps$-stationary policy, the required number of human preference queries of ZPG and ZBCPG with proper hyper-parameters satisfies

 \end{corollary}